• 6:30pm Sunday 16th February 2020 •

 I asked for the gas & the midwife passed it straight over, I sucked that down as I started to feel another wave “ok, here comes baby’s head!”
 She said as the door buzzer went off “ohh I think that might be hubby, what’s his name?”
 She said beaming “Allan” I mumbled through a break on the gas.

-As the next contraction peaked, I bared down, eyes closed, gas in my hand, moaning & I heard them rushing someone in, I realised someone new had grabbed my hand, I opened my eyes, Allan appeared next to me beaming!
+As the next contraction peaked, I bared down, eyes closed, gas in my hand, moaning & I heard them rushing someone in, I realised someone new had grabbed my hand, I opened my eyes, Allan appeared next to me with the biggest smile!
 “Ok baby’s head is out, just little pushes now honey!
 Dad just made it, what timing!!” she said & with the next contraction, baby Silas was here!

 The midwife made me tea, a toastie & juice then Dad cut the cord & the midwife weighed & measured him “3.914, almost 4kg, what a big boy!”
 She said.
 I was shocked, I thought they were way off with the ultrasound weight estimate of 3.7kg I’d had a few days earlier thinking he felt more like 3.5kg absolute max!